Post Summer Rain

 Download as many of the 3D Anaglyph or 3D Half Side-by-Side photographs as you like.
 Share them with your 3D friends.
 (You may share them also with any 2D acquaintances, for that matter.)
 Advisory: the above 3D H-SBS images should be saved only if you have or know someone who has a 3D TV to watch them on.
 Otherwise viewing them properly will prove fruitless.

-I hope that you enjoyed this 3D tour through Piano Valley.
+I trust that you enjoyed this 3D tour through Piano Valley.

 Posted 2014 Oct 16